spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 Together, these measures allow Trusted Boot to ensure the authenticity of the boot processes that are allowed to operate on your Edge device.
 In addition, the measurements stored in the TPM can be provided to third parties to prove that your boot process is secure and unaltered.
-Since only when the boot process can be verified does the TPM release the key to decrypt the encrypted content, the sensitive data is not accessible in the case an Edge device is lost or stolen.
+Only when the boot process can be verified does the TPM release the key to decrypt the encrypted content, and the sensitive data is not accessible in the case an Edge device is lost or stolen.

 ## Why Do You Need Trusted Boot?